 - Each province also has its own statute of limitations, which ranges from two to six years.
 To figure out which statute of limitations applies to your debt, you need to determine whether the legislation governing your debt is provincial or federal in nature.

-Despite regulations in place to curb collection agencies’ tactics, some organizations blatantly ignore the rules and employ coercive methods to collect unpaid debt.
+Despite regulations in place to curb collection agencies’ tactics, some organizations blatantly ignore the rules.
+Some even employ coercive methods to collect unpaid debt.
 If you feel mistreated by debt collectors, remember that you have rights as a consumer – you can directly address the abusive behaviour.
 If the collection agency was hired by a federally regulated financial institution, you could submit a complaint with the Financial Consumer Agency of Canada.
 In cases where your creditor sold your debt to a collection agency, you can file a complaint with your provincial Office of Consumer Affairs.